 The Advantages and Disadvantages of Installing Bare and Tinned Copper Wire

 Wires and cables are specifically used to transmit energy.
-Gold, silver, copper, steel and iron are known to be good conductors of electrical energy.
+Gold, silver, copper, steel, and iron are known to be good conductors of electrical energy.
 Electrical energy is used by everyone since most of the technologies that man had invented are relying on electrical energy to operate.
 Man is also using electrical energy in his daily tasks.
 It had made his job easier.
 Electrical energy can be a source of heat during the winter months.
 Since the discovery of its use, different types of cables and wires have been invented and innovated for the reason that the various uses of wires and cables had also expanded.
-Telecommunication systems are using cable to transmit information from one place to another.
-One of this wires that have been used by industrial companies and homes are bare and tinned copper wires.
+Telecommunication systems are using a cable to transmit information from one place to another.
+One of these wires that have been used by industrial companies and homes is bare and tinned copper wires.
 These types of wires are used by many for various purposes.
-It is a type of copper wire that is without insulator but is coated with tin to prevent fraying of the strands.
+It is a type of copper wire that is without an insulator but is coated with tin to prevent fraying of the strands.
 It is known to be non-corrosive and it is also a great conductor of electricity.
-It use in settings where there is constant exposure to moisture.
+Its use in settings where there is constant exposure to moisture.
 It used primarily in overhead power sources where it cannot be reached by human hands.

-Bare and tinned copper wire are also used to ground electrical systems.
-When used in this type of setup, it should not be used to transmit electric current due to the fact that it is lacking in insulation and to prevent electrocution of those individuals who will accidental touch the wire without any protection.
+Bare and tinned copper wire is also used to ground electrical systems.
+When used in this type of setup, it should not be used to transmit electric current due to the fact that it is lacking in insulation and to prevent electrocution of those individuals who will accidentally touch the wire without any protection.
 Electrocution can be fatal.
 This type of wire is available in various sizes and tempers.
 It can also be used on other purpose but one should be very careful with it especially if it is used to transmit electricity no matter how low the voltage will be.

-Bare and tinned copper wire can be purchased in solid or stranded type and in soft or hard wired.
-You can purchase this type of wire by meter or by spool.
+Bare and tinned copper wire can be purchased in solid or stranded type and in soft or hard-wired.
+You can purchase this type of wire by the meter or by the spool.
 You need to measure the total length of the location where you will install this type of wire to prevent shortages or excesses of the wire you purchase.
-You need browse various sellers online to compare the prices offered by these sellers.
-If you intend to buy a huge quantity of wire, choose a seller that offers free shipping to their customers who orders materials from them by bulk.
+You need to browse various sellers online to compare the prices offered by these sellers.
+If you intend to buy a huge quantity of wire, choose a seller that offers free shipping to their customers who order materials from them by bulk.
 You also need to check the credibility of the seller before purchasing especially if you are transacting with them online.
-This is to ensure that the wire you have purchased is manufactured within the standards specified by the NEC and other government agencies that is designated to ensure the safety of the wire users.
+This is to ensure that the wire you have purchased is manufactured within the standards specified by the NEC and other government agencies that are designated to ensure the safety of the wire users.
 Your failure and of the seller to follow the guidelines provided by these agencies may make you liable in instances that there is an accident due to you or the seller’s negligence.
 You can also ask the seller for other customized services such as cutting the wires in your desired length.

 Solid bare copper wire, which is also known as ground wire, is a stock item for WesBell.
 Our Romex®, which is a type of Electrical wire, comes with a standard ground wire in all of its cables.
 If you’re running separate THHN electrical wires then you might need some of our solid bare copper.